tuva-health/FHIR_inferno/README.md

 If you want to be notified if any new columns come in that you were not aware of previously, you can set a missingPaths.
 If set, any new paths will be written to a csv at that location.

 To tell the parser which paths are already known, a `root_paths` or `anchor_paths` section must be filled out, and optionally an `ignore_paths` section can be filled out as well.
-More details on the structure of those configurations below.
+More details on the structure of those configurations are below.

 ### Config Section: `[Struct]` - Structure of the output
 The Struct section defines the output.
 Each key in the strut section will be a new column in the output csv.
 The values should be a dot notated json path to the data in the fhir object.
 Integers can be used to hardcode specific iterations in an array.
 If multiple fhir values should be concatenated into one column in the csv, they can be concatenated by notating multiple lines with separate paths.
 To hardcode an empty column, give the Key but no value.